Paul Vincent Dudley: Priesthood

-Dudley was ordained to the priesthood for the Archdiocese of Saint Paul on June 2, 1951 at Cathedral of Saint Paul in St. Paul, Minnesota by Archbishop John Gregory Murray.
+Dudley was ordained to the priesthood for the Archdiocese of Saint Paul on June 2, 1951, at Cathedral of Saint Paul in St. Paul, Minnesota by Archbishop John Gregory Murray.
 After his ordination, the archdiocese assigned Dudley as a curate at Annunciation Parish in Minneapolis.
 He was transferred in 1964 to St. Patrick Parish in St. Paul.
 Dudley became the founding pastor of St. Edward Parish at Bloomington, Minnesota, in 1967, and pastor of Our Lady of the Lake Church at Mound, Minnesota, in 1972.

-Auxiliary Bishop of Saint Paul Minneapolis
+Auxiliary Bishop of Saint Paul and Minneapolis

 On November 9, 1976, Dudley was appointed auxiliary bishop of St. Paul and Minneapolis and Titular Bishop of Ursona by Pope Paul VI.
 He received his episcopal consecration on January 25, 1977, from Archbishop John Roach, with Archbishop Leo Binz and Bishop James Richard Ham, M.M., serving as co-consecrators, at the Basilica of St. Mary.
 In addition to his episcopal duties, he served as pastor of St. James Church at St. Paul from 1977 to 1978.